Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "ran" to make your resume more compelling and specific.
-Each alternative is designed to help you stand out and better communicate your unique value proposition to potential employers.
+I've compiled powerful synonyms you can use instead of "ran" that will make your resume more compelling and help you land more interviews.
+Each alternative is designed to showcase different aspects of leadership and management expertise.

 Better Alternatives to Use Instead